lone-wolffie/Eco-Chatbot/README.md

 # 🌍 EcoChat – AI Climate Assistant

-EcoChat is a chatbot web app that helps users learn about climate change, recycling, and sustainability.
+EcoChat is a chatbot web app that helps users learn about climate change, recycling and sustainability.

 ## Tech Stack Used
 1. Frontend
-   - HTML
+   - HTML5
-   - CSS
+   - CSS3
-   - JavaScript
+   - JavaScript (Vanilla)
 2. Backend
-   - Node.js + Express
+   - Node.js + Express.js
-   - GroqAI API
+   - GroqAI API Key and Url

+## 🌐 Deployment
+The project is deployed on Render and can be accessed using https://eco-chatbot-jw6x.onrender.com

 ## 🚀 Features
 - Ask questions about climate, recycling, or sustainability